 The Snowbelle's zipper has been changed to a waterproof one and we did not notice any drafts getting through at speeds.

 Comfort and Fit

 The Snowbelle is quite comfortable and performed relatively well on the slopes.
-The H2No material is stiffer and less forgiving than a jacket with stretchy shell materials and so felt slightly more restrictive.
-This jacket is Patagonia's "relaxed fit" which we find to be slightly on the larger, baggier side of the size so if you're debating whether to size up or down, go down.
+The7 H2No material is stiffer and less forgiving than a jacket with stretchy shell materials and so felt slightly more restrictive.
+This jacket is Patagonia's "relaxed fit," which we find to be slightly on the larger, baggier side, so if you're debating whether to size up or down, go down.